');

 About Cornell, IL

-Cornell is a small community in Illinois with a population of 419 residents.
-The median household income is $64,286 per year, which is near the national average.
-The median age in Cornell is 34.8 years.
+Cornell is a small community located in Illinois with a population of 419 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $64,286 per year, which is 14% below the national median of $75,149.
+The median age of 34.8 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Cornell, IL